 Clicky

-Most Mitsubishi mini split users worry when their unit won’t cool.
-They barely realize it when it won’t heat until it’s freezing.
+Most Mitsubishi mini split users worry when their unit won’t cool due to electricity.
+They barely realize it when electric heating won’t heat until it’s freezing.
 So, is your Mitsubishi mini split not heating, and you don’t know why?

 Your Mitsubishi mini split is not heating because the heat mode is not in effect or the unit is undersized.
 Other likely reasons include a tripped breaker, clogged filter, blocked outdoor unit, wrong temperature mode, refrigerant leak, frozen coil, or failing compressor or circuit board.